-A Beginner's Guide to npm — the Node Package Manager — SitePoint
+A Beginner’s Guide to npm, the Node Package Manager — SitePoint

 Node.js makes it possible to write applications in JavaScript on the server.
 It’s built on the V8 JavaScript runtime and written in C++ — so it’s fast.
 Originally, it was intended as a server environment for applications, but developers started using it to create tools to aid them in local task automation.
-Since then, a whole new ecosystem of Node-based tools (such as Grunt, Gulp and Webpack) has evolved to transform the face of front-end development.
+Since then, a whole new ecosystem of Node-based tools (such as Grunt, Gulp and webpack) has evolved to transform the face of front-end development.

-This popular article was updated on 08.06.2017 to reflect the current state of npm, as well as the changes introduced by the release of version 5.

-To make use of these tools (or packages) in Node.js we need to be able to install and manage them in a useful way.
+To make use of these tools (or packages) in Node.js, we need to be able to install and manage them in a useful way.
 This is where npm, the Node package manager, comes in.
 It installs the packages you want to use and provides a useful interface to work with them.

-In this article I’m going to look at the basics of working with npm.
-I will show you how to install packages in local and global mode, as well as delete, update and install a certain version of a package.
-I’ll also show you how to work with
+In this guide, we’re going to look at the basics of working with npm.
+We’ll show you how to install packages in local and global mode, as well as delete, update and install a certain version of a package.
+We’ll also show you how to work with

 package.json to manage a project’s dependencies.
-If you’re more of a video person, why not sign up for SitePoint Premium and watch our free screencast: What is npm and How Can I Use It?.
+If you’re more of a video person, why not sign up for SitePoint Premium and watch our free screencast: What is npm and How Can I Use It?

 Installing Node.js